chostett/illuminesce/content/blog/posts/2025-04-12-TwoTwoTwo/index.md

 - them saying they can't commit to X behavior but they can commit to Y, as long as it both acheives the outcome and is okay for both parties

 In all of these cases, make sure to write down the commitment.
 Remind them that they can enlist other community members to help keep them accountable.
-Move on to step 7.

 ### If the person tells you to go fuck yourself

 They have shown neither maturity nor a willingness to engage.
 Ask them to leave the group immediately.
 I can accept that someone who is caught off guard can lash out in anger, but I refuse to allow myself or other organizers to be a verbal punching bag.

 Should they be able to express their frustration or anger using "I" statements and without outright attacking, then, if you are comfortable, invite them to chat again 1x1 before they join again.
-If this happens, move on to step 8.

----

-## In the case of defensiveness
+### In the case of defensiveness

 Sometimes the reception isn't that clear-cut and requires a bit more navigating.
 Oftentimes this happens when feedback triggers a defense response.
 It's normal to have a defense response to a situation one sees as threatening or tense and shouldn't be considered a mark of immaturity as long as the other person can work through it.

 In my experience, there are two types of defensiveness.

-### Defensiveness with the person's identity at the center
+#### Defensiveness with the person's identity at the center

 As mentioned above, when one is confronted with their mistakes, sometimes the inner voices come out of the woodwork to blame.
 Listen kindly; sometimes people are trying to wrestle with the inner voices that are connecting their actions to their identity.
 I'll cover the types of behaviors you may encounter and the corresponding de-escalation strategy.